 It made the front page of Nebraska Farmer, was featured in John Deere’s The Furrow Magazine and has been part of Midwestern BioAg’s fertilizer line-up for over 25 years.
 Sugar is quickly becoming a staple in producers’ fertilizer programs across the country.
 In Nebraska, a study was conducted in 2010 that saw a 1.6 bushel per acre increase in yield across acres with foliar applied sugar.
 Another farmer sprayed his corn ground with a sugar and liquid carbon mix with similar results.
 When tests were run in Ohio, researchers found a 6 bushel per acre increase in those acres treated with 7 pounds of sugar per acre.*

-Obviously, producers can be skeptical when it comes to using sugar as a fertilizer; no one is overly excited with the thought of running a sticky, sugary solution through their equipment.
+Obviously, producers can be skeptical when it comes to using sugar as a fertilizer for corn, soybeans, and other crops; no one is overly excited with the thought of running a sticky, sugary solution through their equipment.
 A typical sugar solution can require a lot of effort to clean up and can be a hassle for those dealing with short windows for applying fertilizer.
 That’s where Midwestern BioAg can step in and help.

 “In 10 out of 12 trials conducted in 2013, L-CBF treated acres performed equal to, or better than, those treated with competitors’ products.”